-I pride myself in my “Bespoke” work and client commissions, having created many pieces for discerning clients Worldwide.
+I pride myself on my “Bespoke” work and client commissions, having created many pieces for discerning clients Worldwide.

 The process should be exciting, fun and downright easy!

-Occasionally my directness gets misinterpreted as ‘rudeness” – so if you are the type of person who is hyper sensitive ,then I am definitely not the jeweller for you !
+Occasionally my directness gets misinterpreted as ‘rudeness”.
+If you are the type of person who is hyper-sensitive, then I am definitely not the jeweller for you!

 So here are a few simple ways that you as the customer can make my life a little bit easier 🙂

-1: Have some idea – of WHAT you like and what you don’t like DON’T LIKE.
+1: Have some idea – of WHAT you like and what you don’t like.

 It’s pointless emailing me saying “I really want you to design and make me a ring”…